Meteor hammer: Types

 Many split the category of meteor hammers into two categories: double-headed and single-headed.

 Those who make double-headed meteor hammers typically make them 2-3 m in length with a spherical head on each end.
 While the ends of the meteor hammer tend to feel heavier than a rope dart head due to the addition of material, makers generally keep the difference in weight minimal.
 Some meteor hammers have much lighter heads, making them well-suited for practice and for modern wushu displays since they move faster and tend to do less damage.
 Since the meteor has two heads, one may use one head offensively while using the other to defend, parrying attacks or ensnaring an opponent's weapon to attempt to disarm them.

-The single-headed version of this weapon finds its use in a similar manner to the rope dart in that it is a melee weapon with great range and power.
-One can easily tell a single-headed meteor hammer from a rope dart, by the fact that a meteor hammer is generally made with a rounded head.
+The single-headed version of this weapon finds its use as a melee weapon in a similar manner to the rope dart, though with a rounded head instead of the rope dart's point.
 The head can traditionally weigh up to 3 kg attached to a rope, 6 m in length (in contrast to the rope dart, which typically measures about 3.6 m long).
-Because of these traits, a single-headed meteor hammer can deliver a great amount of force to a target, however many find it very difficult to control.
+Because of these traits, a single-headed meteor hammer can deliver a great amount of force to a target but is difficult to control.